Leshan is located where the Dadu, Minjaing, Qingyijiang rivers meet in Sichuan Province, China about 120 kilometres from Chengdu.

 In August 2013, 6 delegates from Leshan visited the Fraser Coast.
 During their visit, they went the Chinese garden at the Hervey Bay Botanical Gardens, enjoyed tours around Maryborough and Hervey Bay, and had a Welcome Ceremony & Lunch with our Councillors.

-In July 2012, 13 students and three teachers from our sister city school Leshan No. 1 School visited Urangan State High School.
+In February 2014, 27 students and teachers from Leshan No. 1 school visited Urangan State High School.